makeabilitylab/physcomp/README.md

 ## Learn by doing

-A key pedagogical philosophy underlying this website and our teaching approach in general is **learning by doing**.
+A key pedagogical philosophy underlying this website is **learning by doing**.
 From years of experience, we've found that the best way to teach physical computing is via hands-on exercises.
 So, we we expect that you will build along with our guides and lessons.

 ## Example Hardware Kits